hypo69/hypo/docs/gemini/consultant/ru/utils/xls.md

 """
 .. module:: src.utils.xls
     :platform: Windows, Unix
     :synopsis: Converter for Excel (`xls`) to JSON and JSON to Excel (`xls`).

-This module provides functions to convert Excel files to JSON format, handle multiple sheets, and save JSON data back to Excel files.

-Functions:
-    read_xls_as_dict
-    save_xls_file
 """
 import pandas as pd
 import json
-from typing import List, Dict, Union from pathlib import Path import logging from src.utils.jjson import j_loads, j_loads_ns  # Import jjson functions from src.logger import logger # Added import
+from typing import List, Dict, Union from pathlib import Path from src.logger import logger  # Import logger from src.utils.jjson import j_loads, j_loads_ns  # Import necessary functions

 def read_xls_as_dict(
     xls_file: str,
     json_file: str = None,
     sheet_name: Union[str, int] = None
 ) -> Union[Dict, List[Dict], bool]:
     """Reads an Excel file and converts it to JSON.

-    Optionally, converts a specific sheet and saves the result to a JSON file.
+Optionally converts a specific sheet and saves the result to a JSON file.
-    Handles errors gracefully.

     :param xls_file: Path to the Excel file.
-    :param json_file: Optional path to save the JSON data.
+    :param json_file: Optional path to save the JSON output.
-    :param sheet_name: Optional name or index of the sheet to convert.
+    :param sheet_name: Optional name or index of the sheet to process.
-    :return: Dictionary containing the data from the sheet(s) or False on error.
+    :return: Dictionary with sheet name as keys and list of dictionaries as values if successful, False otherwise.
     """
     try:
         xls_file_path = Path(xls_file)